 DFLP Rotor Straightening and Machining

-Mechanical Dynamics & Analysis was contracted to straighten and machine a double flow low pressure (DFLP) rotor from a 3,600 rpm, 103 MW Fuji-designed combined cycle power generating unit.
-The rotor forging arrived with both shaft ends bent due to a loss of lubricating oil event.
+Mechanical Dynamics & Analysis was contracted to straighten and machine a double flow low pressure (DFLP) rotor from a 3,600 rpm, 103 MW combined cycle power generating unit.
+The rotor forging arrived with both shaft ends bent.

 The Turbine end shaft end was bent and found to have a 0.007” total indicator runout (TIR) at the coupling outer diameter.
 The generator end shaft end was bent and found to have a 0.053” TIR at the coupling outer diameter.
 MD&A was able to straighten both shaft ends to within 0.0015” TIR using a combination of thermal and machining straightening processes.
 Then, MD&A completed the final high-speed balance and final machining of the shroud covers.